nonstrict-hq/nonstrict.eu-website/recordkit/index.md

 hero:
   name: "RecordKit"
   text: "The recording SDK developers trust"
-  tagline: Add powerful screenrecording features to your macOS app in minutes.
+  tagline: Add powerful screen recording features to your macOS app in minutes.
   actions:
     - theme: brand
       text: What is RecordKit?